 - Previously counted against the cap

-- Change the employment terms for current H-1B employees (i.e. location, responsibilities, duties, etc.)
+- Change the employment terms for current H-1B employees (i.e., location, responsibilities, duties, etc.)

-- H-1B transfer to change employers
+- Transfer an H-1B status to a different employers

 - Allow the worker to be employed in a second position